<em>Delosperma</em>, perennial ice plant: planting and growing

 - Water cuttings regularly

-Uses and companion plants in the garden
+Uses and companion planting in the garden

 Delosperma ‘Kelaidis’ in dry garden (photo cultivar413-Flickr)